ringcentral/ringcentral-extensible/README.md

 ### Todo

-- convert code generator to TS
+- refactor code generator
+    - converted from js, lots of explicit any
 - compare it with C# sdk and see what are missing
 - WSG
     - what if network outage?